 You can walk behind this waterfall, as well!!

 Continue another mile along a beautiful, wooded path following the river.
-The water level was very low during late fall, so we were able to cross the creek no problem to explore the area.
+The water level was very low during late fall, so I was able to cross the creek no problem to explore the area.

 After a mile, you’ll reach Lower North Falls, the third waterfall on the trail.
-We imagine it is much wider during the spring and summer, but it was a small trickle when we hiked the Trail Of Ten Falls in late October.
+I imagine it is much wider during the spring and summer, but it was a small trickle when I hiked the Trail Of Ten Falls in late October.

 Just after Lower North Falls, you’ll come to an off trail to the left.
 This leads you to Double Falls, the fourth waterfall on the trail.
-Unfortunately, Double Falls was nothing more than a trickle when we visited.
-We plan on going back in the Spring when water levels are higher to see all the falls in action.
+Unfortunately, Double Falls was nothing more than a trickle when I visited.
+I plan on going back in the Spring when water levels are higher to see all the falls in action.

 After doubling back at Double Falls (haha), continue to the left along the Canyon Trail.